dustin1q/WPP/README.md

 * Update nav
 * Leverage Livecode in a code sample template
     * Use Native UI items in this template
+    * Abstract examples into a data object
 * Add Unit Testing
 * Incorporate React component (create React App)
 * Consider Modual Federation Pattern

 ## Architecture
 This project uses Astro as a primary templating engine and static site generator.
-It may evolve to incorporate React and an adition libraries in an effor to qualify and demonstrate Modual Federation design patterns.
+It may evolve to incorporate React and adition libraries.
+The aim in adding additional libraries will be to qualify and demonstrate multipal library support, and hopfully Modual Federation design patterns.

 [Astro Documentation](https://github.com/withastro/astro)